johnstoc13/Burger-Bonanza/README.md

 ## Deployment

-A video demo of the working application can be viewed at: [Employee Tracker](https://youtu.be/M6csr1f4uBI)
+The application can be accessed at: [Burger Bonanza](LINK COMING SOON!)

 ## Resources